Bring your dog to Dunster Castle

 Take a circular stroll through our parkland following the River Avill.

-Less formal than the gardens it’s a great place to spot wildlife including otters and kingfishers or even the salmon using the salmon trap to get upstream.
-You can also extend your walk into the gardens or join the permissive path whitch leads to the wider estate and deer park taking you past Iron Age forts and England’s tallest tree.
+Less formal than the garden, it’s a great place to spot wildlife including otters and kingfishers or even the salmon using the salmon trap to get upstream.
+You can also extend your walk into the garden or join the permissive path whitch leads to the wider estate and deer park taking you past Iron Age forts and England’s tallest tree.